 Compact Fluorescent Bulbs are NOT accepted at Haz Waste Days.
 However, they do contain mercury, and should be recycled.

 - Ace Hardware, Home Depot and Lowes accept compact fluorescent bulbs from homes, throughout the year, for free.

 - P.E.T.E.S.
 Palmer Electric (2407 Harve Ave.
 543-3086) accepts bulbs and tubes throughout the year for a small fee.

 Car Batteries are not accepted at Haz Waste Days, but can be taken to Allied Recycling (3207 W. Broadway) throughout the year, or exchanged at retail outlets when buying a new battery.

 We do not accept asbestos at Haz Waste Days.
-Contact Allied Waste to make arrangements for disposal at the landfill.
+Contact Republic Services (Allied Waste) to make arrangements for disposal at the landfill.

 Reduce Household Hazardous Waste!

 - Buy the least toxic product that will do the job.